mjdamgaard/UP-Web-Project/README.md

 The platform thus keeps track of the resources that each user consumes, but does not care about *where* and *how* these resources are consumed.

 Note that since the platform is able to host any kind of app, including any kind of website that you can imagine, personal or otherwise, you will thus be able to have any kind of website that you want hosted essentially for free and in perpetuity by a user-programmable platform: You only pay the small cost of storing the source code for your website (which might even be covered by a free plan), and the visitors/users of your site will carry the rest of the costs.

+### User authentication is handled globally on the platform

+The apps of a user-programmable platform never have to (and should never) implement their own user authentication procedures.
+Instead user authentication is handled by the platform on a global level.
+And whenever a user-programmed server function is called, any authentication will have already taken place beforehand, and the function will have access to the user's global ID if the authentication succeeded.

 ### An open and decentralized network